giantswarm/releases/aws/v16.3.1/README.md

 # :zap: Giant Swarm Release v16.3.1 for AWS :zap:

-This release updates the calculation of max pods per instance for the newly added instance types.
+This release correctly accounts for the recently added instance types in the calculation of max pods.

 ## Change details